-1. The appointing authorities and other supervising officers of the various state departments, agencies and institutions, after consultation with the Director, shall establish standards of work performance for each class of positions.
-Each appointing authority shall provide each of its employees with a copy of the standards for his position.
+1. The appointing authorities and other supervising officers of the various state departments, agencies and institutions, after consultation with the Administrator, shall establish standards of work performance for each class of positions.
+Each appointing authority shall provide each of its employees with a copy of the standards for the employee's position.

-The Director shall maintain service records of performance efficiency, character and conduct by a system of service ratings based upon those standards.
+2. The Administrator shall maintain service records of performance efficiency, character and conduct by a system of service ratings based upon those standards.